Martin Gardner: Autobiography

-Word play
+Wordplay

 Gardner's interest in wordplay led him to conceive of a magazine on recreational linguistics.
 In 1967 he pitched the idea to Greenwood Periodicals and nominated Dmitri Borgmann as editor.
 The resulting journal, Word Ways, carried many of his articles—some of them posthumously—until publication ceased in 2020.
 He also wrote a "Puzzle Tale" column for Asimov's Science Fiction magazine from 1977 to 1986.
 Gardner was a member of the all-male literary banqueting club the Trap Door Spiders, which served as the basis of Isaac Asimov's fictional group of mystery solvers, the Black Widowers.

 Pen names

 Gardner often used pen names.
 In 1952, while working for the children's magazine Humpty Dumpty, he contributed stories written by "Humpty Dumpty Jnr".
 For several years starting in 1953 he was a managing editor of Polly Pigtails, a magazine for young girls, and also wrote under that name.
 His Annotated Casey at the Bat (1967) included a parody of the poem, attributed to "Nitram Rendrag" (his name spelled backwards).
 Using the pen name "Uriah Fuller", he wrote two books attacking the alleged psychic Uri Geller.
 In later years, Gardner often wrote parodies of his favorite poems under the name "Armand T. Ringer", an anagram of his name.
 In 1983 one George Groth panned Gardner's book The Whys of a Philosophical Scrivener in the New York Review of Books.
 Only in the last line of the review was it revealed that George Groth was Martin Gardner himself.

 In his January 1960 "Mathematical Games" column, Gardner introduced the fictitious "Dr. Matrix" and wrote about him often over the next two decades.
 Dr. Matrix was not exactly a pen name, although Gardner did pretend that everything in these columns came from the fertile mind of the good doctor.
-Then in 1979 Dr. Matrix himself published an article in the quite respectable Two-Year College Mathematics Journal.
+Then, in 1979, Dr. Matrix himself published an article in the quite respectable Two-Year College Mathematics Journal.
 It was called Martin Gardner: Defending the Honor of the Human Mind and contained a biography of Gardner and a history of his "Mathematical Games" column.
 It would be a further decade before Martin published an article in such a mathematics journal under his own name.